RetroPie/RetroPie-Docs/docs/lr-mame2003.md

 ## Samples

 Some sound effects in a few older (typically pre-1986) arcade games are difficult/impossible to emulate.
 Instead, audio clips of these effects can be downloaded and automatically played at the appropriate times.
-To do this, download the sample files you require (eg from http://www.progettosnaps.net/samples/) and place the individual audio files into a .zip file matching the ROM's title (eg `invaders.zip`) or into a folder matching the filename of the ROM (eg `/invaders/`) into the following location:
+To do this, download the sample files you require and place the .zip files into:
 ```
 /home/pi/RetroPie/BIOS/mame2003/samples/
 ```